dayreiner/dockerfiles/README.md

 **MariaDB 10.1 Galera CentOS 7**
 ==================

 CentOS 7 MariaDB 10.1 Galera cluster installation from the official MariaDB repository.
-Includes supervisord and sshd.
-Will automatically run any sql scripts in /docker-entrypoint-initdb.d as part of startup.
+Uses Percona Xtrabackup for state transfer as it doesn't require table locking during the transfer as with rsync.
+Image wil automatically run any sql scripts present in /docker-entrypoint-initdb.d as part of startup.

 # Required Variables
 * **DBMODE**=Can be either BOOTSTRAP, STANDALONE or a comma-separated list of container names